Meet the people who are already debating and creating on 1215.today

 I’m Head of the School of Film & Media at the University of Lincoln.
 Prior to taking up positions in academic research, teaching and management, I worked in film education, festival administration and international education project management.
 I’m very involved in Lincoln’s Frequency Festival of Digital Cultures, initiated a student-led social enterprise New Media Lincs and am the University’s Project Lead for this fantastic project.
 I believe wholeheartedly in the potential of all our young people to make a difference in the world through their creative talents.

-worked with greengrocers, lawyers, pharmacists, teachers, engineers, artists, writers, and (quite literally) butchers, bakers and candlestick makers.
-She worked for several years as an Associate of the Cultural Leadership Programme and has worked extensively in the craft sector including managing the inaugural Craft Skills Award and serving as Interim Chair of the Craft Industry Board.
-She was co-author of MMM’s Sustainable Ability which mapped approaches to climate change across the cultural sector and is also a co-founder of the Case For Optimism a network which creates space for practitioners in the arts and cultural community to maximise their creative response to global challenges.
-She was founder co-chair of Transition Town Tooting and is a Trustee of both the Transition Network and Bioregional, founders of One Planet Living.
-Her interests include local drama and outdoor swimming.
-More details about her work can be found on her linkedin profile.
+I am a projector director and freelancer in the arts and cultural sectors., currently working with The Happy Museum.
+In a varied career I've worked with greengrocers, lawyers, pharmacists, teachers, engineers, artists, writers, and (quite literally) butchers, bakers and candlestick makers.
+For several years I've been an Associate of the Cultural Leadership Programme and have worked extensively in the craft sector including managing the inaugural Craft Skills Award and serving as Interim Chair of the Craft Industry Board.
+I co-authored MMM’s Sustainable Ability which mapped approaches to climate change across the cultural sector and also co-founded the Case For Optimism, a network which creates space for practitioners in the arts and cultural community to maximise their creative response to global challenges.
+I was founder co-chair of Transition Town Tooting and am a Trustee of both the Transition Network and Bioregional, founders of One Planet Living.
+When I'm not working I'm involved in local drama initiatives and go outdoor swimming.
+More details about my work can be found on my Linkedin profile.

 Guest Editors / Advisors